 8pm; Friday 10am to 5pm; Saturday 10am to 5pm; Sunday Closed.

 Library will follow the winter weather schedule of the Pocono Mountain

 School District.
-If the PMSD is running on a 2 hour delay, the library
+If the PMSD is closed, the library

 will also be closed.

 Mountain School District announces its closings and delays on local

 television and radio.
 WNEP announces closings on television and on its website.